nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 # Pre-process text features for machine learning
-So far I have applying simple text cleaning operations and feature engineering to improve a model that classifies positive and negative movie reviews.
+So far I have applied simple text cleaning operations and feature engineering to improve a model that classifies positive and negative movie reviews.

 However, these are not the only tools at my disposal.
 Dataiku also offers many preprocessing methods within the model design.